 Day 1 begins on the very first day of your “full flow” period.
 If you’re dealing with low progesterone or another imbalance between progesterone and estrogen, you may have spotting before your actual period starts.
 Don’t count spotting as Day 1.
 Instead, wait until you get your full-blown period to start counting.

-Before we jump into the definitions of each cycle, let’s establish a few things.
+Before we jump into the definitions of each cycle, let’s clarify a few things.

 Lastly, you may be coming to us because you’re looking for help with a wonky cycle (and we’re happy you’re here!)
-If you don’t have a predictable or steady cycle that you can track, THAT’S TOTALLY OK.
-Instead, we’ll have you use the cycle of the moon to track the 4 phases of your cycle since the length of the moon cycle almost perfectly aligns with the feminine cycle.
+If you don’t have a predictable or steady cycle you can track, THAT’S COMPLETELY FINE.
+Instead, we’ll have you use the cycle of the moon to track the 4 phases of your cycle, since the length of the moon cycle almost perfectly aligns with the feminine cycle.
 (No wonder cultures across history correlated the moon with feminine intuition, power, and renewal!)

 Why Do the Phases of the Cycle Matter?

-Let’s go through the phases individually so you can understand the flow of each and begin to reap the benefits of living in sync with your cycle.
+Let’s cover the four phases individually, so you can understand the flow of each, and begin to reap the benefits of living in sync with your cycle.

 These are Days 1-7 of your cycle (where Day 1 is the first full flow of your period).
 If you don’t have a reliable cycle to track, go by the cycle of the moon from the New Moon (Day 1) to the Quarter Moon (7 days later).
 The Release phase is a period of release, rebirth and transformation.
-Both physically and emotionally, we are called to let go of what we no longer need so we can have space to consciously rebuild more of what we desire in our world.
+Both physically and emotionally, we are called to release what we no longer need, so we can have space to consciously rebuild more of what we desire in our world.

 What’s Happening in the Body During the Release Phase

 Physiologically, this is the lowest point of your hormones before the new cycle starts again.
-While this phase might seem like there isn’t much going on, it is actually a crucial time to build the foundation for a happy and healthy cycle for the upcoming 4 weeks.
+While this phase seems like there isn’t much going on, it is a critical time to build the foundation for a happy and healthy cycle for the upcoming 4 weeks.
 As your period finishes, your ovaries are getting the signal to build up multiple eggs so that ovulation (and possible fertilization to make a baby) is possible.
 At this time, it is crucial to help the ovaries get the appropriate signals that allow one egg to reach maturation and trigger the hormonal cascade involved in ovulation.
-When ovulation happens at the set time, we have cycles that are regular, predictable and less painful.
-Regardless of whether you plan on having a baby anytime soon or not, healthy cycles with appropriate ovulation is key to feeling healthy, happy and in control of your life!
+When ovulation happens at the set time, we have predictable, less painful, and regular cycles.
+Regardless of whether you plan on having a baby in the foreseeable future or not, healthy cycles with appropriate ovulation is key to feeling healthy, happy and in the drivers seat of your life!